-The early childhood education program prepares students to provide high-quality care and education of young children birth through age eight.
-Through experiential learning, students plan and implement activities appropriate to the developing child.
+The early childhood education associate of applied science degree program prepares students to provide high-quality care and education of young children birth through age eight.
+Through experiential learning. students plan and implement activities appropriate to the developing child.
 Students also demonstrate knowledge in creating and administering a safe, healthy environment that uses developmentally appropriate curriculum practices.
 Students will demonstrate professionalism through adherence to the ethical and professional standards of the early childhood education profession.
 The program provides a theoretical base in the growth and development of young children and early childhood education curricula and activities.
 The practical experiences in various early childhood education settings facilitate the development of the skills needed to implement curriculum that fosters the cognitive, motor, social and emotional development of the child.

-The early childhood education associate of applied science degree program prepares individuals for staff placement in:
+The program prepares individuals for staff placement in:

-- · Child care centers
+- Child care centers

 - Family child care

 - Head Start programs

 - Preschools

+- Great Start Readiness Program preschools

 - Public school latchkey programs

 - Other programs involved in the care and guidance of children and their families